philxrg/rclone-gdrive/README.md

 ## Filtering

 By default rclone will copy everything on the [source] folder, even hidden files.
-You can use filters to include (+) or exclude (-) files/folders, this is done on the filters.txt file.
-If you want to learn more about filtering and how to use then with advanced use cases, see the link below:
+You can use filters to include (+) or exclude (-) files/folders, this is done on the ***filters.txt*** file.
+If you want to learn more about filtering with advanced use cases, see the link below:

 [Rclone filtering](https://rclone.org/filtering/)